 That is obviously NOT TRUE, but you also want to avoid responding to questions or suggestions from board members in such a way that the board member looks foolish in front of his or her peers.

-CEOs should always strive to field questions from board members in an affirming way, so that the board member feels that he or she has posed a valid question, while the CEO can demonstrate that he or she is informed on the topic.
+CEOs should always strive to field questions from board members in an affirming way so that the board member feels that he or she has posed a valid question, while the CEO can demonstrate that he or she is informed on the topic.
 You do not always have to take a board member's suggestion, but you should always internalize the suggestion and determine the best course of action.

 Remember that board members have signed on for the job to perform an informed, advisory role.
 They want to be meaningfully engaged.
-Let them be just that—and recognize them for their contributions.
+Let them be just that — and recognize them for their contributions.

 #8 AVOID MAKING ASSUMPTIONS

-Following these eight principles of communication will strengthen the CEO/board relationship, improve board cohesiveness, and raise the overall effectiveness of a CEO’s leadership.
+These best practices may help strengthen the CEO/board relationship, improve board cohesiveness, and raise the overall effectiveness of a CEO’s leadership.